dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 This document describes, at a high level, the design and implementation of the Dependencies node with pointers to the important types.

 Let's start at the top and work our way down.
+There are two fundamentally different paths that dependency information takes from the Project System to Solution Explorer.
+Direct dependencies go through CPS, whereas transitive dependencies generally go through graph node providers.

-## The CPS View of the Project Tree
+## The CPS View of Dependencies

 On the CPS side the project tree is composed of instances of the `IProjectTree` and `IProjectItemTree` interfaces. `IProjectTree` captures the structure of the tree (e.g. it has properties to access the parent and child nodes) and the "UI" aspects of the node--name, icons, visibility, etc. An `IProjectItemTree` captures all of that but also represents a concrete item within the project like a file, assembly reference, or NuGet package.